virgesmith/pico-crypto-key/README.md

 - the private key is only initialised once a correct pin has been entered, and is a sha256 hash of the (salted) unique device id of the pico.
 So no two devices should have the same key.
 - the private key never leaves the device and is stored only in volatile memory.

-NB This app can be installed on a pico W and will work, with the exception of the onboard LED.
+NB This app can be installed on a Pico W and will work, with the exception of the onboard LED.

 ## Update v1.1.0